 - Maneuverability: You can only go across an equal world level or lower, meaning you can't move upward using this method.

 This method is generally used to get a Villager to move up blocks if you're using boats.
-Using it for long distances is not recommended, as it is much slower than walking (due to all the stopping).
+Using it for long distances is not recommended, as it is much slower than walking (due to frequent stops).
 Place a job site nearby to get a Villager to move in a particular direction over a short distance.
 The Villager will walk to it and change its job when it notices it.
 Repeat as necessary.

 - Pros